-The Payment Service Directive (PSD2) already calls for PSPs to provide numerous declarations, notifications and audits.
-In particular, Article implemented by the European Banking Authority Guidelines (EBA/GL/2020/01) amending the Guidelines on fraud reporting under the ,96.6 Payment Services Directive (PSD2) (EBA/GL/2018/05), requires activity and fraud statistics that entail substantial investments due to the .addition of numerous new indicators: nearly 400 activity indicators and over 700 additional fraud indicators are to be produced twice a year .The integration of this article is already a revision of the European regulation EU 2013/1409
+Indeed, the Payment Services Directive (PSD2) already calls for PSPs to provide numerous reporting in form of declarations, notifications and audits.
+In particular, Article 96.6, which is implemented by the European Banking Authority's Guidelines (EBA/GL/2020/01) amending the Guidelines on fraud reporting under PSD2 (EBA/GL/2018/05), requires activity and fraud statistics that entail substantial investments due to the addition of numerous new indicators : nearly 400 activity indicators and over 700 additional fraud indicators are to be produced twice a .year.
+The integration of this article is already in itself a revision of regulation EU 2013/1409

-This already existing legal context is unfavourable to consider another recast of activity, fraud or balance of payments statistics and to add the collection on a quarterly basis of aggregates by means of payment for economic forecast purposes.
-Indeed, at the European level, it is crucial to stabilise, homogenise and increase the reliability of the data requested under the PSD2.
-Before any modifications, it is essential that the banks of the Union align themselves and draw conclusions from the exploitation of the collections provided in article 96.6 of the PSD2
+This already existing legal context is unfavourable to consider now another recast of activity, fraud or balance of payments statistics and to require in addition the collection on a quarterly basis of aggregates by means of payment for purposes of economic forecast.
+Indeed, at ,European level, it is crucial to first stabilise, homogenise and increase the reliability of the data requested under PSD2.
+Before any change adaptation or addition, it is essential that the banks of the Union first align themselves with the provision of the information requested in the .collections under article 96.6 of PSD2 and draw conclusions from the use and exploitation of such collections

-The draft regulation would represent an increase of more than 1.5 million statistical data to be provided annually for activity, fraud, balance of payments and for the economic forecast (+ 28 000 activity and fraud indicators per institution and per semester and + 370 000 economic forecast and balance of payments indicators per institution and per quarter).
-This seems excessive, disproportionate as not all this data is necessary for monitoring activity or fraud.
-In particular, the draft regulation includes indicators that are deemed not reliable or subject to interpretation (1.5 million indicators yearly), especially with regards to fraud.
-A waiver of these data appears to be the most appropriate position
+The draft regulation would represent an increase of more than 1.5 million statistical data to be provided annually for activity, fraud, balance of payments and economic forecast (i.e. + 28 000 activity and fraud indicators per institution per semester as well as + 370 000 balance of payments indicators per institution per quarter).
+This seems excessive and disproportionate as not all of this data is necessary for monitoring activity or fraud.
+In particular, the draft regulation includes indicators that are deemed not reliable or subject to interpretation (1.5 million .indicators yearly), especially with regards to fraud.
+A waiver of the provision of these data appears to be the most appropriate position

-With the spread of the COVID-19 pandemic in Europe since March, banks being providers of essential activities, are responding all over Europe to the pandemic, ensuring the safety of bank customers and employees and maintaining business continuity and support to their clients.
-Banks and other PSPs will keep on working hardly in the coming months and years to deal with the many impacts of the COVID-19 crisis.
+With the spread of the COVID-19 pandemic in Europe since March, banks, being providers of essential activities, are responding all over Europe to the consequences of the pandemic on their activities and services, ensuring the safety of bank customers and employees and maintaining business continuity and support to their clients.
+Banks and other PSPs will keep on working hardly in the coming months and .years to deal with the many longer term impacts of the COVID-19 crisis

 It should be noted that the envisaged deadline for the first reporting periods starting in July 2021 is clearly too tight.
-We would ask the ECB to postpone the first application of its payment statistics requirements by at least eighteen months to allow PSPs to return to normal activity and be able to design and build the necessary systems to provide the data required under the draft Regulation.
-We would therefore propose Q1 as the first reporting period and believe that the first reporting period should be aligned with the beginning of the calendar year 2023
+We would ask the ECB to postpone the first application of its payment statistics requirements by at least eighteen months, in order to allow PSPs to return to normal activity and be able to design and build the necessary systems to provide the data required under the draft regulation.
+We would therefore propose Q1 2023 as the first reporting period and believe that the first reporting period should be aligned with the beginning of the calendar .year

-To conclude, Credit Agricole S.A.
-Group calls for a simplification of the requirements, a clarification of the purpose of these requirements and reckons that feedback from the ECB on the new regulation should be scheduled regarding the expended collection of indicators
+To conclude, Groupe BPCE asks for a streamlining of the requirements and a clarification of the purpose thereof.
+It also reckons that in any case the ECB should in the new regulation reschedule the provision of the collection data in consideration of the expanded number of .indicators